 The widespread use of digital payments may seem to make transactions more convenient for consumers.
 However, results from previous research have shown that such digital payments can increase consumers’ spending on unhealthy food.
 “Why Do Cashless Payments Increase Unhealthy Consumption?
 The Decision-Risk Inattention Hypothesis,” a newly published article in the Journal of the Association for Consumer Research, explains this phenomenon by showing how changes in bodily responses to digital payments influence consumers’ responses.

-Authors Joowon Park, Clarence Lee, and Manoj Thomas propose that Money in physical form such as banknotes and coins. and no-cash payments elicit different levels of negative arousal when making shopping decisions.
+Authors Joowon Park, Clarence Lee, and Manoj Thomas propose that Money in physical form such as banknotes and coins.
+More and no-cash payments elicit different levels of negative arousal when making shopping decisions.
 “Most people experience a spontaneous negative emotional response to the loss of wealth, particularly when such loss is concrete and vivid,” the authors note.
-In contrast, when a person swipes a card or uses mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee., it isn’t easy to visualize the From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+In contrast, when a person swipes a card or uses mobile A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More, it isn’t easy to visualize the From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More changing hands.
 The payment occurs at a later The year in which a medal or coin was minted.
-On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authoris...
+On a banknote, the date is usually the year in which the issuance of that banknote - not its printing or entering into circulation - was formally authorised.
 More, which presumably does not entail a physical handover of money.
 “Because such transactions are not concrete,” the authors write, “cashless payments are less likely to elicit the negative arousal that is appraised as the ‘pain of paying.'”

 Since arousal has been shown to direct people’s attention to risk factors in the environment, the authors suggest that the lower level of arousal caused by non-cash payments can direct consumers’ attention away from decision risks.
 This makes shoppers less attentive, for example, to risks relating to food (e.g., the risk that the product might have adverse effects on health in the long run).
 Authors refer to this process as “decision risk inattention” caused by non-cash payments.